Corgi International: Master Replicas

-The Master Replicas brand (also known as MR) produce movie prop replicas and high end collectibles.
+The "Master Replicas" brand (also known as MR) produces movie prop replicas and high end collectibles.
 Based in Walnut Creek, CA, the company was founded in 2003 by Michael Cookson.
 Cookson has served as Chairman of Master Replicas since it was founded and chief executive officer since August 2004.
 Master Replicas develops and markets licensed collectables distributed via direct, specialty, hobby, collector and mass retail channels worldwide.

-Master Replicas holds varying licenses for entertainment franchises including Star Trek, Disney, James Bond 007, Halo, Nintendo, and The Muppets.
-Previous to January 2008, the company manufactured and sold product under the Star Wars brand before The Company chose not to renew the license upon expiration.
+Master Replicas holds varying licenses for entertainment franchises including Star Trek, Disney, James Bond 007, Halo, Nintendo, Doctor Who, and The Muppets.
+Previous to January 2008, the company manufactured and sold product under the Star Wars brand before the company chose not to renew the license upon expiration.
 While many of their items are props at full-scale (particularly weapons like lightsabers, phasers, and swords), they also make many scale model items, like spaceships, and characters.

 Master Replicas has also been commissioned to make items for corporations to resell on their own.
 For example, MR made a 1/6 scale Master Sword and Hylian Shield for Nintendo and Target Stores to coincide with the release of The Legend of Zelda: Twilight Princess.

 Force FX

 Master Replicas is known for their Force FX product line which recreated various lightsabers used in the Star Wars movies.
+They were in production from 2002 to 2007.

 Master Replicas no longer produces this product line but has adapted the technology to replicas of other items including the Halo Energy Sword and Link's Sword from Nintendo's The Legend of Zelda.

 Closing

 Master Replicas closed upon Corgi International expiry.
-The Master Replicas brand is now owned by Darren Epstein who bought it from the administrators.
+The Master Replicas brand is now owned by business development Darren Epstein who bought it from the administrators.